zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 ![RetailerPOS](./Retailer%20POS%20image/image063.png)

 There will be a message shown to notify you that shipment is created successfully.
-Please note that to use this way, you need to have permission and be in online mode.
+Please note that to use this way, you need to have permission and be in online mode.<br/>
 - Partial Shipment

 If you chose to enable Partial Shipment, a box of Items to Ship will appear when you tap **Ship** in **Order** tab.
 Enter the quantity of each product customers want to ship, select **Ship**.